fusiongyro/lbac/tutor7.md

 is a small, tight, and fast scanner.

-## NEWLINES
+## Newlines

 Moving right along, let's modify  our scanner to handle more than one line.
 As I mentioned last time, the most straightforward way to  do  this  is to simply treat the newline characters, carriage return  and line feed, as white space.
-This is, in fact, the way the  C  standard  library  routine,  iswhite, works.
+This is, in fact, the way the  C  standard  library  routine,  `iswhite`, works.
 We  didn't actually try this  before.
 I'd like to do it now, so you can get a feel for the results.

 To do this, simply modify the single executable  line  of IsWhite to read:

     IsWhite := c in [' ', TAB, CR, LF];

 We need to give the main  program  a new stop condition, since it will never see a CR.
 Let's just use:

     until Token = '.';

 OK, compile this  program  and  run  it.
 Try a couple of lines, terminated by the period.
 I used:

      now is the time
      for all good men.